ebuecheMR/Personal-Website/index.md

 I am currently pursuing a Master’s degree in Financial Engineering at EPFL, specializing in data science and machine learning.
 I hold a Bachelor’s degree in Mathematics from EPFL, with a focus on algebra, geometry, and optimization.
 My strong analytical skills and technical expertise are complemented by a passion for problem-solving and innovation in finance and data analysis.

 My academic projects include analyzing financial subreddit data to develop trading strategies and using data science techniques to uncover patterns in community voting behaviors on Wikipedia.
 I am also passionate about leveraging advanced analytical tools such as Python, MATLAB, and R to solve complex challenges in finance and beyond.
+I am also passionate about leveraging advanced analytical tools such as Python, MATLAB, and R to solve complex challenges in finance and beyond.

 Outside academics, I played drums for 12 years, demonstrating discipline, coordination, and a strong sense of teamwork.